Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 ---

-or even classes, if we combine them with first class functions, adding a touch of functional programming to emulate object oriented programming.
+or even classes, if we combine them with first class functions, leaning geltmsoftlang towards a functional approach of emulating object oriented programming.

 ---

-Of course, tables can be nested as well.
+Of course, maps can be nested as well.

 ---

-There are many uses of this data structure within the educational domain.
+There are many uses of maps within the educational domain.
 For example, you may store student data as a list of structs like so

 ---